-Funding for "Accessible to All" has been provided by the following: State of Ohio (OFCC), Summit County Landbank, OECA Foundation, Huntington-Akron Foundation, Akron Community Foundation, Mary S. and David C. Corbin Foundation, Preservation of the Abolitionist Movement Fund of the Akron Community Foundation, Society board directors, staff & volunteers and numerous community members to be featured on the Society funders page soon.
+Funding for "Accessible to All" has been provided by the following: State of Ohio (OFCC), Summit County Landbank, OECA Foundation, Huntington-Akron Foundation, Akron Community Foundation, Mary S. and David C. Corbin Foundation, the GAR Foundation, Energy Harbor, the Preservation of the Abolitionist Movement Fund of the Akron Community Foundation, Society board directors, staff & volunteers and numerous community members to be featured on the Society funders page soon.

 Built circa 1830, by Benjamin O. Greene and Salmon Hoisington, it was rented by the Perkins family as the Stone House (today's Perkins Stone Mansion) was being built.
 Colonel Simon Perkins purchased the structure in early 1844 and then rented it to John Brown and his family.